Healing the Centurion’s Slave, 1-10

 Try to capture the essence of this story in a single (shortish!) sentence.

 A centurion – The centurion who features in the story was a Gentile, not necessarily Roman, probably employed by Herod Antipas in his army modelled after the Roman fashion, Lk 3:14.
 His role could have been that of a tax soldier or policeman.
 Each of the centurions referred to by the NT is a man of character (Lk 23:47; Acts 10:22; 23:17,23; 24:23; 27:1,43).
 But this centurion surpasses them all: we note his kindness (in respect of his servant, the Jews, and the synagogue); his humility (in respect of Jesus’ person); and his faith (in respect of Jesus’ power to heal).

-This man had a slave who was highly regarded – or ‘was precious to him’.
-The centurion clearly had an unusual degree of regard and even affection for his servant.
+This man had a slave who was highly regarded – ‘honoured’ or ‘precious to him’.
+The centurion clearly had a high regard and even affection for his servant.
 ‘He had a completely unusual attitude to his slave.
 He loved this slave and would go to any trouble to save him.
 In Roman law a slave was defined as a living tool; he had no rights; a master could ill-treat him and even kill him if he chose.
 A Roman writer on estate management recommends the farmer to examine his implements every year and to throw out those which are old and broken, and to do the same with his slaves.
 Normally when a slave was past his work he was thrown out to die.
 The attitude of this centurion to his slave was quite unusual.’
 (DSB)

 This servant was sick and at the point of death – According to Mt 8:6 he was suffering from debilitating paralysis and was suffering terribly.